SoftwareAG/webmethods-api-gateway/docs/articles/operations/README.md

 API Gateway supports migration of data from older version to newer versions.
 In this tutorial we will go through the following migration types in detail.

-*   Migration using direct mode for standalone
-*   Migration using direct mode for cluster
-*   Migration using backup mode for standalone
+*   Migration for standalone
-*   Migration using backup mode for cluster
+*   Migration for cluster

 **[Read on...](API%20Gateway%20migration%20steps%20-%20Simplified/)**